 If you like your tacos with a side of sarcasm, you’ll love The Taco Cleanse by Wes Allison, Stephanie Bogdanich, Molly R. Frisinger, and Jessica Morris.
 As a group of professional “vegan taco scientists,” the authors have rounded up more than 75 vegan taco recipes to guide you on your taco cleanse journey.

-In the world of smoothies, it’s easy to get stuck in a rut.
+When it comes to smoothies, it’s easy to get stuck in a rut.
 But with Green Kitchen Smoothies by David Frenkiel and Luise Vindahl, you can shake things up and explore new ingredient combinations.
 For example, have you ever tried a smoothie with beets and cacao?
 What about goji, mango, and turmeric?
 Thanks to Green Kitchen Smoothies, you can experiment and enjoy homemade smoothies in an entirely new way.

 We’re always told to eat seasonally.
 But how does that translate to vegan cooking, exactly?
 That’s where The First Mess Cookbook comes in.
 In the book, author and blogger Laura Wright guides shares 125 seasonal whole-food recipes, complete with beautiful stories and gorgeous photos.

 Love Asian cuisine?
 You’ll want to add East Meets Vegan by Sasha Gill to your to-buy list.
 The book covers a scrumptious variety of Asian dishes, including miso caramel eggplant and shiitake ramen.
-With 90 recipes and more than 100 beautiful photos, this title is an excellent source of inspiration.
+With 90 recipes and more than 100 beautiful photos, this title is an excellent source of plant-based cooking inspiration.